 Both men in the Fiesta were taken to Harlow hospital.
 The driver suffered chest, back and rib pain as well as disturbed sleep.
 He had six days off work.
 The passenger, who works as a scaffolder, coughed up blood and had a tender area around his chest.
 He was off work for a month.

 After the crash, the van driver left the scene before stopping and abandoning the van on a kerb.
 He called the police to say his van had been stolen, making a statement to officers.
 But he was identified as the driver after a video parade at the police station and was arrested.

 In text message found on his phone he said he had been “p…ed” and “geared up.”

 Andrew Kerry, defending, said his client understood he faced a jail sentence.
 He said he had been diagnosed with a personality disorder and post traumatic stress, having been severely beaten up 10 years ago.
 He said he was asking for help for his conditions.

 Since being remanded in custody, he was described by the curate at the jail as an “exemplary prisoner.”

 Mr Kerry said the defendant was extremely remorseful and had written a long letter to the judge apologising.
 He said the cause of his problems was drug and alcohol abuse.
 “He doesn’t blame anyone else, but needs help,” said Mr Kerry.

 Judge Marie Catterson told him: “You deliberately drove at the car.
 It was aggravated to a significant degree because you were intoxicated by drink and drugs and made off after the collision.”
 She said he had also been guilty of a blatant case of perverting the course of justice.

-He was jailed for 12 months for the dangerous driving and a further 6 months for perverting the cause of justice.
+He was jailed for 12 months as part of his sentence for dangerous driving, along with a further 6 months for perverting the cause of justice.
 The judge also banned him from driving for 4 years and ordered him to take an extended test before he regains his licence.